Last Updated on Dec 20, 2022 by

 Quantitative analysis and its significance

 In quantitative analysis, you justify buying stocks by studying the underlying numbers that make a successful company.
 Simply put, stock prices and shares are numbers.
-Investment is about maximising those numbers and both these factors depend on the company’s numbers.
+Investment is about maximising those numbers; these factors depend on the company’s numbers.

 What are the tools used in the quantitative fundamental analysis?